Switching a blue/green deployment - Amazon Relational Database Service

 • Long-running DDL statements – Makes sure there are no long-running DDL statements on the blue primary DB instance because they can increase replica lag.

-• Unsupported PostgreSQL changes – For RDS for PostgreSQL DB instances, makes sure that no DDL changes and no additions or modifications of large objects have been performed on the blue environment.
-For more information, see PostgreSQL logical replication limitations for blue/green deployments.
+• Unsupported PostgreSQL changes – For RDS for PostgreSQL blue/green deployments that use logical replication, makes sure that no DDL changes and no additions or modifications of large objects have been performed on the blue environment.
+For more information, see Logical replication-specific limitations for blue/green deployments.

 If Amazon RDS detects unsupported PostgreSQL changes, it changes the replication state to Replication degraded and notifies you that switchover is not available for the blue/green deployment.
 To proceed with switchover, we recommend that you delete and recreate the blue/green deployment and all green databases.
 To do so, choose Actions, Delete with green databases.